Semantic-UI-Vue/Semantic-UI-Vue/README.md

 Semantic UI Vue is the Vue integration for [Semantic UI](https://semantic-ui.com/).

-It is higly inspired on [Semantic UI React](https://react.semantic-ui.com) If you have used it already, you will find Semantic UI Vue's API to be almost the same.
+It is highly inspired on [Semantic UI React](https://react.semantic-ui.com) If you have used it already, you will find Semantic UI Vue's API to be almost the same.

 Semantic UI Vue is still under heavy development.
 Please, feel free to contribute.